 An electronic copy (both word and pdf versions) of the report must be submitted to Turnitin by 3.00pm on the specified date as per the electronic course profile.
-Any candidate who submits their report late without a formal extension granted by the Chair of the Honours Committee will be penalised.
+Any candidate who submits their report late without a formal extension granted by the Course Coordinator will be penalised.
 Your report (pdf) will be sent electronically to your examiners for marking.
 You will not be required to submit any hard copies of the report.

-Please be aware that Turnitin has a maximum file upload size of 20MB.
+Please be aware that Turnitin has a maximum file upload size of 40MB.